rust-lang/book/second-edition/src/ch20-02-multithreaded.md

 In order to call a `FnOnce` closure that is stored in a `Box<T>` (which is what our `Job` type alias is), the closure needs to be able to move itself *out* of the `Box<T>` because the closure takes ownership of `self` when we call it.
-In general, Rust doesn't allow us to move value out of a `Box<T>` because Rust doesn’t know how big the value inside the `Box<T>` is going to be; recall in Chapter 15 that we used `Box<T>` precisely because we had something of an unknown size that we wanted to store in a `Box<T>` to get a value of a known
+In general, Rust doesn’t allow us to move value out of a `Box<T>` because Rust doesn’t know how big the value inside the `Box<T>` is going to be; recall in Chapter 15 that we used `Box<T>` precisely because we had something of an unknown size that we wanted to store in a `Box<T>` to get a value of a known